Ultimate Guide to Buying Muay Thai Protective Equipment

 Advanced Muay Thai Hand Wrap Technique

-- Take the loop at the end of your hand wrap and place it against the knuckle of your index finger while holding it in place with your thumb.
+1. Begin with the loop at the end of your hand wrap; position it against the knuckle of your index finger while holding it in place with your thumb.

-- Use your other hand to loosely loop the wrap around your knuckles for a total of four times.
+2. Using your opposite hand, gently loop the wrap around your knuckles, completing a total of four loops.

-- Move the hand wrap down your fingers and place the bundle on your knuckles, squeezing it with your thumb and index finger.
+3. Slide the hand wrap down your fingers and position the bundled portion over your knuckles, securing it firmly between your thumb and index finger.

-- Take the wrap from your knuckles and across your hand, under your thumb, looping around it.
+5. Take the wrap from your knuckles, guiding it across your hand and under your thumb.
+Create a loop around your thumb.

-- Take the wrap from the inside of your wrist and move it over the top of your hand through the opening between your middle and index fingers.
-Loop it around your knuckles and hold it there.
+7. Guide the wrap from the inside of your wrist, passing it over the top of your hand through the opening between your middle and index fingers.
+Loop it securely around your knuckles and hold it in place.

-- Take the wrap from your knuckles down along the top of your hand and make a loop around your wrist.
+8. Proceed by moving the wrap from your knuckles down the top of your hand, forming a loop around your wrist.

-- Take the wrap from the inside of your wrist along the top of your hand through the opening between the middle and ring fingers.
-Loop it around your knuckles to hold it there.
+9. Once again, guide the wrap from the inside of your wrist along the top of your hand through the gap between your middle and ring fingers.
+Loop it around your knuckles for added protection.

-- Take the wrap from your knuckles and continue across the top area of your hand, then loop it around your wrist.
+10. Continue by taking the wrap from your knuckles and moving it across the upper portion of your hand, creating loops around your wrist.

-- Start from the inside area of your wrist and move the wrap across to the top of your hand and through the opening between your ring and pinky fingers.
-Loop it around your knuckles to hold it there.
+11. From the inside area of your wrist, transition the wrap over the top of your hand through the opening between your ring and pinky fingers.
+Loop it around your knuckles to secure it in place.

-- Take the wrap from your knuckles down the top of your hand and loop it around your wrist.
+12. Extend the wrap from your knuckles down the top of your hand, forming a loop around your wrist.

-- Secure the wrap with a Velcro strap if one exists, or tuck the end under the loops protecting your wrist.
+14. Finally, secure the wrap using a Velcro strap if available.
+In the absence of Velcro, tuck the loose end under the loops that protect your wrist.

-Repeat these steps for your other hand if you are wrapping both.
+Repeat these steps for your other hand if you need to wrap both hands for your training or competition.

 Muay Thai Gloves